Krosebrook/DevChat/replit.md

 # Overview

-FlashFusion is a universal app generator platform that enables users to create applications across multiple platforms (web, mobile, desktop) through an interactive configuration wizard.
-The system features a React-based frontend dashboard with real-time progress tracking, a Node.js/Express backend API, and PostgreSQL database integration using Drizzle ORM.
-The platform guides users through a multi-step configuration process to define project scope, select platforms and frameworks, configure features, and generate applications with cost estimation and real-time WebSocket updates.
+FlashFusion is a comprehensive universal app generator platform that enables users to create applications across multiple platforms (web, mobile, desktop) through an interactive 5-step configuration wizard.
+The system features a React-based frontend dashboard with real-time progress tracking, WebSocket communication, AI agent coordination, and dynamic cost estimation.
+Built with TypeScript, the platform uses in-memory storage for rapid prototyping and includes a complete UI component system with real-time generation monitoring.

 # User Preferences